s-bose7/levelcache/README.md

 }
 ```
 # Benchmarks
+The `com/levelcache/benchamrk/Benchmark.java` file contains some benchmarks about the cache performance.

 # Appendix
 If you found this design intriguing, feel free to explore my other similar caching system designs [here](https://github.com/s-bose7/memcache) and [here](https://github.com/s-bose7/memcache-client).